PaddlePaddle/Paddle/doc/design/functions_operators_layers.md

 This is how we differentiate layer and operators in PaddlePaddle:

-- those defined in C++ and have a lightweighted Python wrapper in module `operators` are operators; whereas
+- those defined in C++ and have a light-weighted Python wrapper in module `operators` are operators.
-- those who don't have C++ implementations but a Python implementation that compose C++ operators are known as layers.
+- those who don't have C++ implementations but a Python implementation that composes C++ operators are known as layers.